Tips and Tricks to Succeed When You Begin Pilates Mat Exercises

 4. Keep It Simple

 Don’t worry or even think about breathing patterns, body alignment, anatomy, fluid motion, precision, or any of the other deeper aspects of Pilates exercise.
 These will come easily and naturally once you’ve learned the form.
-Trust me!
+Trust me.
 In the beginning just concentrate on the form and everything else will fall into place.
-By all means if you’re ready for more challenge and want to start adding all these extras, go for it!
+By all means if you’re ready for more challenge and want to start adding all these extras, go for it.
 I carefully introduce all of these when the time is right.
 I start with a couple breathing patterns in the beginner lessons.
 My subsequent lessons – Intermediate, Advanced, and Cardio – add it all.

 5. If It Hurts Don’t Do It

 This is really the most important rule no matter if you’re a beginner or the most experienced Pilates practitioner.
 We all have different bodies, with histories of injuries and conditioned movement patterns.
 Thus not every Pilates exercise fits all.
 The most important thing to remember is don’t do something that hurts.
-I don’t mean the discomfort of stretching or the fatigue of muscle tissue in strength training – this is a natural part of Pilates and any exercise, and it’s an important level of exertion we need to reach regularly.
+I don’t mean the discomfort of stretching or the fatigue of muscle in strength training – this is a natural part of Pilates and any exercise, and it’s an important level of exertion we need to reach regularly.

 What I’m talking about is the other kind of discomfort that leads to injury.
 When something hurts in this way, stop immediately.
 Simply skip it or contact me and we’ll figure out a variation that works for you.
-One of the marvels of Pilates is that there are many variations for each exercise and I haven’t encountered any challenge that couldn’t be overcome with a variation.
+One of the marvels of Pilates is that there are so many variations for each exercise that I haven’t encountered any challenge that couldn’t be overcome with a variation.
 There is no need to fight your body with an attitude of “No pain, no gain!”
-This is part of the genius of Pilates – you can get strong and flexible without doing damage to yourself or enduring pain!
+This is part of the genius of Pilates – you can get strong and flexible without doing damage to yourself or enduring pain.
 Start a new relationship with your body – become an ally instead of an adversary.

 6. Stick With It

 The most difficult part of Pilates for beginners is the beginning!
 Honestly, this is absolutely the hardest part.
 You’re not only strengthening muscle groups that no other exercise program addresses, but you’re also un-learning exercise habits that just aren’t very healthy such as harsh movement and crunches.
 Be patient with yourself and stick with it – you’ll be richly rewarded with benefits beyond your imagination!
-Curious about those muscle groups that other workouts ignore, take a look at this short demonstartion by clicking here.
+Curious about those muscle groups that other workouts ignore, take a look at this short demonstration by clicking here.